 Occupation: jobbing gardener, heavy worker

-Household: living with wife Annie, charwoman, daughters Doreen born 1926 and Mary born 1927.
-There are three other people in the household whose records are officially closed.
+Household: living with wife Annie, charwoman, daughters Mary L born 1921, embroidery machinist, Doreen born 1926 and a visitor Mary Sheldon born 1927, both at school.
+There are two other people in the household whose records are officially closed.

 Reasons for inclusion on Radcliffe on Trent Roll of Honour